davidpet/snippets/cpp/README.md

 - strongly point out somewhere that the way we inline functions and classes in snippets is not the norm (usually separate prototype)
 - template specializations
 - placement new
+- destructors
-- key uniquenesses of C++: stack vs. heap allocation, allocation just by making a variable, pointers and reference variables, templates instead of generics, :: for scope resolution instead of just ., header vs. implementation, direct unmanaged access to blocks of memory, ; required at end of class and enum declarations
+- key uniquenesses of C++: stack vs. heap allocation, allocation just by making a variable, pointers and reference variables, templates instead of generics, :: for scope resolution instead of just ., header vs. implementation, direct unmanaged access to blocks of memory, ; required at end of class and enum declarations, virtual functions not the default (have to specify), true destructors (no finalizer or disposer)